-Prof Tadj Oreszczyn is the head of the UCL Energy Institute and principal investigator on the project, with 28 years of multi-disciplinary energy demand research experience.
+Prof Tadj Oreszczyn is a Professor of Energy and Environment at the UCL Energy Institute and principal investigator on the project, with 28 years of multi-disciplinary energy demand research experience.

 Sustainable Energy Associates (SEA) are an independent international research, consulting and advisory firm, active in energy for sustainable development and climate change issues in developing countries, particularly in Sub-Saharan Africa and South Asia.
 The expertise of SEA covers a wide range of topic areas, including clean energy policy, regulation and financing; project design, development and evaluation, and techno-economic energy project analysis.
 SEA has recently been active in developing rural energy programmes in Somalia and Lesotho, and research on resource recovery and reuse in South Asia.
 The organisation has also partnered with development agencies, including the UNDP, to develop and implement clean energy and energy access programmes in Sub-Saharan Africa.

-Dr Binu Parthan will be working on the STEPs project from SEA as co-leader of the project.
-Binu is the principal at SEA and a former Deputy Director-General at REEEP, and has over 19 years of professional experience in financing, policy and technology aspects of clean energy and climate change.
+Dr Binu Parthan is working on the STEPs project from SEA as co-leader of the project.
+Binu is the principal at SEA and a former Deputy Director-General at REEEP, and has over 20 years of professional experience in financing, policy and technology aspects of clean energy and climate change.

 Econoler is a world-renowned consulting firm based in Quebec, specialising in the design, implementation, evaluation and financing of energy efficiency programs and projects.
 Econoler have been operating for the past 30 years in industrialized, emerging and developing countries, on more than 3,000 assignments worldwide.
 Most of these projects have been carried out for using public private partnership approaches for utilities, private enterprises, and governments, as well as for major multilateral and bilateral organizations.
 The company’s activities cover the full spectrum of renewable energy and energy efficiency support, from financing mechanism design and fund management for clean energy, to climate change mitigation and adaptation, to institutional and regulatory framework analysis for renewable energy and energy efficiency.

-Michael Philips and Stephanie Nour are representing Econoler in the project.
+Michael Philips and Stephanie Nour represent Econoler on the project.
 Michael is a Technical Expert at Econoler with over 30 years of experience in the energy sector, and is a recognised authority on the development and financing of sustainable energy programs and projects.

 Restio Energy was established in 2001, in response to the increasing need for innovative, sustainable and commercially-based solutions to Africa’s growing energy challenges.
 The vision of the company is to contribute to an energy poverty-free Africa, through offering intelligent options to enable the sustainable transition to renewable energy.
 Since its inception, Restio Energy has been at the forefront of tackling energy poverty in Africa – whether through creating the necessary enabling environments, developing innovative delivery models for sustainable energy access, or practically commercializing clean energy products.
 Restio Energy works with different technologies, people and contexts to develop appropriate solutions for improved modern energy access.